0NG/Format-Preserving-Encryption/README.md

 | key   | FPE_KEY structure that have been set with key and tweak |
 | enc   | can be two value: FPE_ENCRYPT for encrypt and FPE_DECRYPT for decrypt |

 The example code is [example.c](https://github.com/0NG/Format-Preserving-Encryption/blob/master/example.c).
 Also, there are some official [test vectors](http://csrc.nist.gov/groups/ST/toolkit/examples.html) for both FF1 and FF3 provided by NIST.
-You can run [test.py](https://github.com/0NG/Format-Preserving-Encryption/blob/master/test.py).
+You can run [test.py](https://github.com/0NG/Format-Preserving-Encryption/blob/master/test.py) with python 3.x.

 To compile the example.c with the fpe library, just run *make example* or *make*.